gordonbates/alien-gamepy/README.md

 ## Heal action

 Here the Player chose action 2.
-Heal and we can see the Alien didnt recieve damage and Player was healed and subsequently attacked by the Alien
+Heal and we can see the Alien didnt recieve damage and Player was healed and subsequently attacked by the Alien.

 <img width="564" alt="4" src="https://user-images.githubusercontent.com/93173575/168786996-2ed5b791-4515-4ead-9c17-e1e7a0425300.png">